-- Add additional training images from other camera trap studies for under-represented taxa. - Continue to refine the workflows for image labeling, preprocessing, augmentation, conversion to TFRecord files, model training, and model evaluation. - Develop a system for hyperparameter optimization (which may rely on tools such as Keras Tuner, Cray HPO, etc.) and begin to apply it to improving the performance of CNNs. - Conceptual development of "collaborative intelligence" approach.
+- Added additional training images from other camera trap studies for under-represented taxa. - Revised label reclassification to reduced number of final target classes. - Continued to refine the workflows for image labeling, preprocessing, augmentation, conversion to TFRecord files, model training, and model evaluation. - Began work on developing a system for hyperparameter optimization (which may rely on tools such as Keras Tuner, Cray HPO HPO, etc.). - Met and revised classification system to reduce total number of classes from 20 to 15 to increase probability of correct classifications. - Have developed "collaborative intelligence" approach.